How Resume Writing Costs Are Determined & What They Can Tell You About A Service

 2) Quality and Results They Deliver for Clients

-An in-depth, personalized writing process should include a phone call and one-on-one communication with your writer.
+For best results, look for an in-depth, personalized writing process that includes a phone consultation and one-on-one communication with your writer.

-However, as Jenny Foss explained in a LinkedIn post, "there is (quite literally) no barrier to entry [in the resume writing industry]."
+As Jenny Foss said in a LinkedIn post, "there is (quite literally) no barrier to entry [in the resume writing industry]."

-She goes on to say, "I reviewed quite a few 'expert' resumes in recent days -- resumes that people paid money they cannot afford to throw away right now…. [they were delivered with] typos, grammatical errors, filled with cliches."
+"I reviewed quite a few 'expert' resumes in recent days -- resumes that people paid money they cannot afford to throw away right now…. [they were delivered with] typos, grammatical errors, filled with cliches," she explained.

-To help ensure the process goes smoothy, be sure to investigate the company you choose to work with.
+To avoid disappointment, be sure to thoroughly investigate the company you choose to work with.

 3) Amount of Time Spent on Your Document